Healthy Homes Assessment Pinehaven

 Insulation Pinehaven

-Insulation needs to be in compliance with the R-values required for your area
+Insulation needs to meet the R-values of your area.

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

-See the full details of this Healthy Homes insulation quality.
+See the full details of the Healthy Homes insulation quality.

 Pinehaven Moisture Ingress & Drainage

-Learn more about this Healthy Homes moisture ingress and drainage quality.
+Learn more about the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection